VinAIResearch/Anti-DreamBooth/README.md

 For convenient testing, we have provided a split set of one subject in VGGFace2 at `./data/n000050/`.

 ## How to run
-> GPU allocation: All experiments are performed on a single NVIDIA 40GB A100 GPU.

 To defense Stable Diffusion version 2.1 (default) with untargeted ASPL, you can run
 ```bash